Investing 101: The Basics of Investing For Beginners

+Saving and investing are both important, but there are differences in how they can help you plan for the future.
 There are many investment options available.
 To get started, here are a few questions to ask:

 What is an ETF?

-Exchange Traded Funds (ETFs) are investment funds, providing investors access to a basket of securities that trade on a exchange like a stock.
+Exchange Traded Funds (ETFs) are investment funds, providing investors access to a basket of securities that trade on an exchange like a stock.
 They deliver a combination of benefits shared by stocks and/or mutual funds.

 Equity represents a fractional ownership stake in a company, denominated in “shares” and traded on a stock exchange.
 If the company is successful, shareholders tend to benefit; if the company fails, shareholders may lose their investment as assets are distributed to bondholders.